SOcial Justice radio In

 Topics on this grassroots radio station range from health as a human right to workers rights to reproductive rights and from Islam in the Crescent City to the Haitian community in New Orleans.
 There are also many local musicians that showcase a wide array of eclectic sounds.

 We are WHIV.
-We honor independent voices. #EndAllWars
+We honor independent voices.
+We are social justice radio. #EndAllWars

 "We are community radio dedicated to human rights and social justice;